How To Set New Year’s Resolutions You Can Actually Accomplish

 Recognize this year’s accomplishments

 Before you dive into next year’s goals, take time to reflect on the good habits you’ve already established.
-No matter where you are with your health goals, you undoubtedly achieved a few things in 2018 that make you feel proud.
+No matter where you are with your health goals, you undoubtedly achieved a few things last year that make you feel proud.
 Write them down or just sit and enjoy that feeling of accomplishment.
-Head into 2019 feeling good about changes you’ve made this year (like joining Healthy Nurse, Healthy Nation™).
+Head into the new year feeling good about changes you’ve made this year (like joining Healthy Nurse, Healthy Nation™).

-What are you proud of accomplishing last year and what’s on tap for 2019?
+What are you proud of accomplishing last year and what’s on tap for the upcoming year?
 Post to our Commitment Wall and tell us how you plan to accomplish your goals in our discussion or on Facebook.
 If you found this post helpful, consider sharing it with a friend on Facebook, Twitter, or Instagram with the hashtag #healthynurse.

-Have you joined the Healthy Nurse, Healthy Nation (HNHN) Grand Challenge yet?
+Have you joined the Healthy Nurse, Healthy Nation (HNHN) yet?
 Sign up today!

 Luciani, J. (2015, December 29).
 Why 80 percent of new year's resolutions fail.
 Retrieved October 18, 2017.